by PANDA Lawyers

 The Legal Analysis

 The following is our uncontroversial point of departure: The administration of a vaccine (any vaccine) is a medical procedure.
 In order for a medical procedure to be administered, South African law and medical ethics guidelines require that the patient gives informed consent.
-This is also a basic requirement of international law as set out in the Nuremburg Code, the Siracusa Principles, the International Covenant on Civil and Political Rights, the Universal Declaration on Bio-ethics and Human Rights, the Oviedo Convention – the list is endless and the point is simply that medical procedures cannot be administered to people who were not properly informed about the procedure and its risks and who voluntarily consented to the procedure.
+This is also a basic requirement of international law as set out in the Nuremburg Code, the Siracusa Principles, the International Covenant on Civil and Political Rights, the Universal Declaration on Bio-ethics and Human Rights, the Oviedo Convention – the list is endless and the point is simply that medical procedures cannot be administered to people who were not properly informed about the procedure and its risks and who did not voluntarily consent to the procedure.

 Coercion can never result in informed consent and informed consent is necessarily absent in a mandatory vaccination paradigm.
 As a consequence, such schemes are medically unethical.
 This does not, of course, mean that they are unconstitutional.